brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 <dfn>Infiltration characters</dfn> excel in stealth, breaking & entering, and general trickery.
 (Disarming traps falls here too.)
 Usually requires a high Dexterity stat and proficiency with Thieves' Tools.
 A decent Investigation skill can be helpful too.

 There's one class that's all about this: Rogues.
 Every Rogue is good at this.
-Many other classes have subclasses with some Rogue-ish qualities, like the Trickery Cleric and Shadow Monk, but you can also build most characters to have these proficiencies, if desired.
+Many other classes have subclasses with some Rogue-ish qualities, like the Trickery Cleric and Shadow Monk, but you can also build most characters to have these proficiencies if desired.
 Some character backgrounds, such as Criminal, will grant proficiency in Thieves' Tools.

 Armorer Artificers can also choose the Infiltrator model armor, which greatly increases their stealth capabilities.
-They can craft items which increase other infiltration skills, like Gloves of Thievery, and they get some utility magic options which can help with this too.
+They can craft items that increase other infiltration skills, like Gloves of Thievery, and they get some utility magic options that can help with this too.

-There are some spells that can grant these abilities too, such as Knock to open locks and Pass Without Trace to make the party good at sneaking, so some spellcasters can fill this role, assuming they can spare the spell slots.
+Some spells can grant these abilities too, such as Knock to open locks and Pass Without Trace to make the party good at sneaking, so some spellcasters can fill this role, assuming they can spare the spell slots.

 #### Is an Infiltration Character Fun?